Golden Roasted Turkey (sous vide and traditional broiler)

 - Pull each pouch of vegetables from the water bath when cooked and quick chill, submerged in an ice water bath for at least 20 to 30 minutes.
 Refrigerate until Thanksgiving day.

-- When the potatoes have cooked, puree them in a food processor or blender until smooth and repackage in a zip-closure or vacuum-seal cooking pouch, removing as much air as possible.
-Store in refrigerator until Thanksgiving Day.
+- When the potatoes have cooked, puree them while still slightly warm in a food processor or blender until smooth and repackage in a zip-closure or vacuum-seal cooking pouch, removing as much air as possible.
+Store in refrigerator until feast day.

-- If you are making pie or cranberry sauce/relish, do these on Wednesday.
+- If you are making pie or cranberry sauce/relish, do these the day before the feast.

 Now all the main cooking tasks are finished and you’ll only have ahead of you on the day of the big feast reheating, finishing, and serving!
 Sit down and enjoy a nice glass of some tasty adult libation and breathe a sigh of relief.